thuannttm-dev/stremio-One-subtitles/README.md

 # Stremio Double Subtitles

-Fetches subtitles from the public Stremio OpenSubtitles v3 addon, translates them with `googletrans`, and serves generated WebVTT subtitles to Stremio.
-No OpenSubtitles credentials are required.
+Fetches subtitles from the public Stremio OpenSubtitles v3 addon, translates them with `googletrans`, merges them together and serves generated WebVTT subtitles to Stremio.
+No OpenSubtitles or Google Translate credentials are required.

 ## Setup